-Other attractions in the Pilliga include Sandstone Caves, Sculptures in the Scrub and a Lookout Tower, Salt Cave and the Aloes.
-On private land surrounded by the forest is Pilliga Pottery, which has a cafe and accommodation.
+Attractions in the Pilliga include Sandstone Caves, Sculptures in the Scrub, the Aloes, a Lookout Tower and Salt Cave.
+On private land surrounded by the forest is Pilliga Pottery, which has a cafe, camping and accommodation.

-Click on Destinations for information on towns to visit.
-See below for information on fuel, wet weather, safety, communications, packing, maps, books and leaflets and visitor information centres.
+Click on Destinations for information on towns and surrounding attractions to visit.
+See below for important safety information on fuel, wet weather, safety, communications, packing, maps, books and leaflets and visitor information centres.

 Maps, Books & Leaflets

-A book The Plundering of Pilliga & Leard Forests and the Surrounding Farmlands by Pat Schultz gives detailed maps and good information on these areas and on self-guided tours.
-Purchase from Pat direct at Ph: 0428 725 852 Email: email@example.com
+A book The Plundering of Pilliga & Leard Forests and the Surrounding Farmlands by Pat Schultz has maps and information.
+Purchase from Pat direct at Ph: 0428 725 852 Email: firstname.lastname@example.org

-Fuel available 24 hours at Coonabarabran and Narrabri.
-Baradine Service Station is open business hours only and there is no fuel available from Pilliga township.
-Buy a full tank of petrol before entering The Pilliga Forest.
+Fuel is available 24 hours at Coonabarabran and Narrabri.
+Baradine Service Station is open business hours only and there is no fuel available at Pilliga township.
+Buy a full tank of petrol before entering the Pilliga Forest.

-Drive slowly at dawn and dusk as kangaroos are more likely to be on the move at these times.
-Watch out for heavy vehicles on the Newell Highway – they can take a long time to slow down.
+Safety – Drive slowly, particularly at dawn and dusk as kangaroos are more likely to be on the move at these times.
+When turning off the Newell Highway, watch out for heavy vehicles – they take a long time to slow down.